Stock market today: Wall Street falls sharply to close its worst week since October - ExBulletin

 Citigroup fell 1.7% although it also reported better-than-expected results, while State Street rose 2.5%.

-Banks begin reporting season in which analysts forecast companies in the S&The P 500 will generate a third consecutive quarter of growth, according to FactSet.
-Next week we'll feature reports from big names like Bank of America, Johnson & Johnson and UnitedHealth Group.
+Banks are entering a reporting season in which analysts predict S&P 500 companies will experience a third straight quarter of growth, according to FactSet.
+Next week, we'll feature reports from big names like Bank of America, Johnson & Johnson, and UnitedHealth Group.

-Federal Reserve Chairman Jerome Powell will speak at a closely watched Q meeting.&An event Tuesday with a governor of the Bank of Canada.
+Federal Reserve Chairman Jerome Powell will speak Tuesday in a closely watched question-and-answer event with a Bank of Canada governor.
 Other Fed officials will also make remarks during the week that could influence traders' expectations about future interest rate movements and trigger Wall Street's next swings.

 AP writers Matt Ott and Zimo Zhong contributed.